Cemeteries and graveyards, full of love, betrayal, tragic deaths, murder, and suicide. What will you find?

 In 1873 Charles Frederick Battcock married Charlotte Munday in Surrey.
 Their son Cyril Charles Battcock was born in 1875 in Kensington London.

-In 1881 George Snr and Jane have moved to 71 Holland street in Chelsea.
+In 1881 George Snr and Jane have moved to 71 Holland Street in Chelsea.
 Living with them at the time is the recently widowed George Arthur.
-Twelve year old Mary Edith is visiting the house of Catherine Hill at 52 Queensgate Terrace in Kensington, London.
-Rather strangely George and Mary Edith both appear again on the 1881 Census as living at 3 Craufaud Rise in Maidenhead Berkshire, along with 10 year old Hylda Margaret.
+Twelve-year-old Mary Edith is visiting the house of Catherine Hill at 52 Queensgate Terrace in Kensington, London.
+Rather strangely George and Mary Edith both appear again on the 1881 Census as living at 3 Craufurd Rise in Maidenhead Berkshire, along with 10-year-old Hylda Margaret.
 In that same year George Arthur married Emma Woodhill in Kensington, London.
 Their son Grenville Arthur Battcock was born in 1882 in Maidenhead.

 I am unable to locate Charles Frederick Battcock or William Frederick Battcock on the 1881 Census.

-George Arthur, his second wife Emma, Mary Edith and Hylda Margaret are still living at 3 Craudfaud Rise in Maidenhead Berkshire.
+George Arthur, his second wife Emma, Mary Edith and Hylda Margaret are still living at 3 Craudfurd Rise in Maidenhead Berkshire.
 Mary Edith's occupation is listed as artist.
-Grenville, aged 8 is boarding at Cordwallis School in Maidenhead Berkshire.
+Grenville aged 8 is boarding at Cordwallis School in Maidenhead Berkshire.

 I am unable to locate Charles Frederick Battcock or his family or William Frederick on the 1891 Census.